 - Association: While not a necessity, if your courier is a member of a relevant guild or regulatory body it can indicate a certain level of professionalism and service.

 Where are they based?
 If a couriers hub/home is local to you or where your bulky delivery is going then you have the chance of your item being included in a consolidated delivery or backload, which can often be cheaper than a dedicated delivery service.

 Finding a large item courier can be difficult, especially if you’re unsure what type of service your delivery requires.

-This is where we can assist; by listing your large item delivery request on Shiply you can receive quotes from multiple delivery companies able to move your goods.
+This is where we can assist; by listing your item on Shiply you can receive quotes from multiple delivery companies able to move your goods.